ropensci-archive/roweb2/content/blog/2020-04-14-devguide-release/index.md

 To find out what's new in our dev guide 0.4.0, you can [read the changelog](https://devguide.ropensci.org/booknews.html), or this blog post for more digested information.

 > Note that, as indicated in the [README of the software review repo](https://github.com/ropensci/software-review), in the interest of reducing load on reviewers and editors as we manage the COVID-19 crisis, rOpenSci is temporarily pausing new submissions for software peer review for 30 days (and possibly longer).
-Please check back here again after 17 April for updates.
+Please check back [in the software review repository](https://github.com/ropensci/software-review) again after 17 April for updates.
 In this period new submissions will not be handled, nor new reviewers assigned.
 Reviews and responses to reviews will be handled on a ‘best effort’ basis, but no follow-up reminders will be sent.

 ### Policy and governance changes